madlandproject/zimplist/doc/manual/introduction.md

 Introduction
 ========

-Zimplist aims to be the simplist framework for creating small front-end experiences.
+Zimplist aims to be the simplist framework for creating small front-end experiences for mostyl static websites.

 ## Core concepts ##
 There are several core concepts to understand when working with Zimplist.
 They can be summarized as the following : **Modules**, **Classes**, **Events** and **Views**.
 Here is a brief explanation of each